codegooglecom/sphorm/readme.txt

  - Change [sphorm-install-dir]/conf/DataSource.php
  - List _all_ your beans/classes to [sphorm-install-dir]/conf/Beans.php file.
 See a sample inside.
  - Copy _all_ your domain classes to [sphorm-install-dir]/domains or define your own path using SPHORM_DOMAIN_DIR const.
  - _all_ your domain classes should be 1 class per 1 file.
-Filename should be the same as class name (by default).
+By default filename should be the same as class name.
-   If you want custom filenaming, change define your own SPHORM_DOMAIN_PATTERN const.
+   If you want custom filenaming, change define your own SPHORM_DOMAIN_PATTERN constant.
+In this case filename is not required to be the same as class name.
  - Check samples dir with for more examples.
- - Have fun!

   Thank you for using sphorm!